Lead poisoning: Cardiovascular system

+Chronic lead exposure is a strong risk factor for coronary heart disease and cardiovascular disease, including atherosclerosis (damage and hardening of the artieral walls throghout the body with plaques forming in the walls and restricting blood flow).
+Lead can accumulate in artieral walls causing damage consistent with atherosclerosis.
+Chronic lead poisoning is associated with a higher risk of death from heart disease.
+Chronic lead exposure leads to oxidative stress, reduction of nitric oxide levels (nitric oxide is a vasodilator in the body), production of protein kinase C (which is a vasoconstrictor), hydrogen peroxide formation, thrombosis (formation of blood clots), damage to the endothelial cells lining blood vessels, with microtears of the lining of blood vessels; all of which contribute to atherosclerosis and heart disease.

+Chronic lead exposure in adults (as measured by an increase in lead levels by 10 μg/L) is associated with an 1.24 times increased risk of severe coronary artery calcifications.
+In a population based study of the NHANES population from 1988 to 1994, increased lead levels from the 10th to the 90th percentile was associated with a 2 times risk of death from coronary heart disease.
+As body lead levels increase from 0 to 50 μg/L, the risk of death from coronary heart disease and cardiovascular disease increases linearly, with the risk of death increasing more slowly at higher lead levels (above 50 μg/L).

-Evidence suggests lead exposure is associated with high blood pressure, and studies have also found connections between lead exposure and coronary heart disease, heart rate variability, and death from stroke, but this evidence is more limited.
+Evidence suggests lead exposure is associated with high blood pressure.
+In the Strong Heart Study of Native Americans, reducing lead levels by 9 μg/L or more was associated with a decline in blood pressure by 7.1 mmHg.

 People who have been exposed to higher concentrations of lead may be at a higher risk for cardiac autonomic dysfunction on days when ozone and fine particles are higher.

+The duration of lead exposure needed to cause hypertension and heart disease is not well understood.
+Reducing body lead levels (as with chelation therapy) usually lowers the risk of cardiovascular disease in 1-2 years.

 Reproductive system

 Lead affects both the male and female reproductive systems.
 In men, when blood lead levels exceed 40 μg/dL, sperm count is reduced and changes occur in volume of sperm, their motility, and their morphology.
 A pregnant woman's elevated blood lead level can lead to miscarriage, prematurity, low birth weight, and problems with development during childhood.
 Lead can pass through the placenta and into breast milk, and blood lead levels in mothers and infants are usually similar.
 A fetus may be poisoned in utero if lead from the mother's bones is subsequently mobilized by the changes in metabolism due to pregnancy; increased calcium intake in pregnancy may help mitigate this phenomenon.